Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![get data fields](assets/10Share_starschema_query_data.png)

-If you chose **Query Data**, a new worksheet opens in a new browser tab/window:
+If you chose **Open**, a new worksheet opens in a new browser tab/window:

 1. Select the query you want to run (or place your cursor in the query text).
 2. Click the **Run/Play** button (or use the keyboard shortcut).